 There’s a reason shopping has been called retail therapy; people shop to feel better about themselves.

 So when we land in your store, it’s an opportunity for us as customers to connect with another person.
-We hope that the interchange will make us feel better about ourselves, find items that interest us, and receive validation that comes from somebody appreciating us; whether that’s for purchasing a widget or simply stopping in.
+We hope the interchange will make us feel better about ourselves, find items that interest us, and receive validation from somebody appreciating us, whether for purchasing a widget or simply stopping in.

-Without that validation, like when employees ignore us, we as customers feel more alone than we did when we walked in.
+Without that validation, like when employees ignore us, customers feel more alone than when we first walk in.
 And we don’t pile back in our cars to return again for that experience.
-No wonder sales are down for so many!

 What takes practice is to engage someone when they purchase a $75 watchband or come in "just to browse."
 And that’s the beauty of retail; we get to work on that with every person who enters our doors.